matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Consider the following when using gsutil for Cloud Storage**

 - `gsutil -D` will include OAuth2 refresh and access tokens in the output.
-- `gsutil --trace-token` will include OAuth2 tokens and the contents of any files accessed during the trace.
+- `gsutil --trace-token` will include OAuth2 tokens, and the contents of any files accessed during the trace.
 - Customer-supplied encryption key information in **.boto** config security-sensitive.
 - In a production environment, use a service account for `gsutil`.